Angel Wing Jasmine

 Jasminum nitidumItem #4655 USDA Hardiness Zone: 10 - 11

-Attractive spreading shrubby, vine-like groundcover displays an abundance of large, fragrant, pinwheel-like flowers, white with purple undersides.
-Excellent choice for cascading containers.
-Evergreen.
+An attractive, spreading, shrubby, vine-like groundcover that displays an abundance of large, fragrant, pinwheel-like white flowers with purple undersides.
+An excellent flowering evergreen for spilling out of containers, or using as a spreading filler between shrubs.

-- CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
-Watering can be reduced after establishment.
-Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+- CareCare InformationThrives in enriched, well-drained soils.
+Water deeply and regularly during the first growing season to establish an extensive root system; reduce frequency once established.
+Feed with a general purpose fertilizer before new growth begins in spring.Pruning time: summer after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat or containers.

 - History & LoreHistory:This species is native to the little known Admiralty Islands which like in the Pacific north of New Guinea where it evolved in isolation.
 All jasmines are members of the olive family with early interest generated in the Old World by the Ottoman Turks.Lore:Ancient Persians steeped jasmine flowers in sesame oil and the English made it into a salve to soften and scent leather gloves in the 17th century.